Daniele Orsato: Career

-In 2020, Orsato was awarded by IFFHS as the best referee of that calendar year.

 On 20 November 2022, Orsato was appointed as the referee for the opening match of the 2022 FIFA World Cup between hosts Qatar and Ecuador.

-On 13 December 2022, Orsato refereed the World Cup semi-final between Argentina and Croatia where he came under fire by Ballon d'Or winner and Croatia captain Luka Modrić as "one of the worst" referees, describing his performance in that game as "a disaster".
+On 13 December 2022, Orsato refereed the World Cup semi-final between Argentina and Croatia, in which he awarded a controversial penalty to Argentina's Julián Alvarez for an alleged foul of obstruction by Croatian goalkeeper Dominik Livaković inside the box, from which Lionel Messi converted to open the scoring; he later came under fire by the Croatian press and manager Zlatko Dalić, as well as Ballon d'Or winner and Croatia captain Luka Modrić, who labelled him as "one of the worst" referees, describing his performance in that game as "a disaster".
+Argentina won the match 3–0.

 On 7 May 2024, Orsato refereed the second leg of the 2024 UEFA Champions League semi-final between Paris Saint-Germain and Borussia Dortmund where he earned praise for his performance on the night, especially his decision to award PSG a free-kick at the edge of the box when a penalty appeared to be the correct call.
 After the match, Orsato was seen burst into tears at full-time which later confirmed he will retire in the summer after UEFA Euro 2024.

-On 2 June 2024, he refereed his last match in Serie A, Atalanta vs Fiorentina which ended with Fiorentina winning 2-3.
+On 2 June 2024, Orsato refereed his last match in Serie A, Atalanta vs Fiorentina which ended with Fiorentina winning 2–3.
 In the summer of 2024, Orsato was included in the expert referee commission of the Russian Football Union, but a week later he refused this job.
 The referee initially explained his decision by ethical considerations, but then admitted that he was offered a more attractive position.
 He may head the Association of Italian Referees.

+In July 2026, Orsato was named the new chief designator of Serie A and Serie B referees (CAN A and B).